jpt4/skio/README.md

 An input expression is a quoted (potentially nested) list of symbols, including the reserved symbols `S`, `K`, and `I`.

-For both `skio` and `skio-syn`, the number of results requested must be included, e.g. `(skio EXP NUM)`. *Because the evaluation order of miniKanren is unspecified, the most reduced answer may not be the first produced, especially for expressions which simulate recursion.*
+For both `skio` and `skio-syn`, the number of results requested must be included, e.g. `(skio EXP NUM)`. *Because the evaluation order of miniKanren is unspecified, the most reduced answer may not be the first produced, especially for expressions which simulate recursion.* However, if an answer exists, then their exists a `NUM` value large enough such that the result set will include it.

 ### Examples
 ```